 Mako asking Ryuko out on a date, giving her a reason to survive and make it back.

-It's small, but it's nice to see Ryuko ask Ragyo to return with her, even addressing her as "Mother."
-Then yelling "Don't!" when Ragyo decides to kill herself.
+It's small, but it's nice to see how after the final battle, Ryuko offers forgiveness to Ragyo, telling Ragyo to come back down with her just like mother and daughter, even addressing her as "Mother."
 Just a few episodes ago, Ryuko would've carved the cosmos just to get revenge, and now, with her offer to bring Ragyo back to Earth, she willingly chooses to forgive her mother in the end.
 And for a single instant before refusing, Ragyo gives an almost gentle smile, as if she actually considered it for a moment.
+But then Ragyo refuses the opportunity and just kills herself instead—and Ryuko yells "Don't!".
+Think of it this way: Ryuko, despite all the horrible things her mother had done, was willing to give her mother a second chance, a chance at starting life anew and redeeming herself.
+That takes a heart of 24-carat gold.

 Senketsu sacrificing himself after absorbing Shinra-Koketsu to save Ryuko as they plummet towards Earth.